zephyrproject-rtos/zephyr/doc/connectivity/networking/overview.rst

   Reporting" interfaces.
 The required core LwM2M objects are implemented as well as several IPSO Smart Objects. (`LwM2M specification 1.1.1`_) is supported in similar manner when enabled with a Kconfig option.
-  :ref:`lwm2m-client-sample` implements the library as an example.
+  :zephyr:code-sample:`lwm2m-client` sample implements the library as an example.

 * **DNS** Domain Name Service
   (`RFC 1035 <https://tools.ietf.org/html/rfc1035>`_) client functionality